 2) There are plenty of verses in the Quran that we can’t make excuses for because there are no excuses to be had.
 A spade is spade.
 We have to recognize what’s wrong here, which brings on a greater challenge of first recognizing that the Quran is not without imperfection.
 There is a process and it’s in place.
 I’ve seen it done, I’ve done it myself, and I’ve led other people through it in conversations.
 I know for a fact that we can change, because I’ve lived it and seen it.
 The goal is getting it to a global stage…and we’re looking at 50+ years for that conservatively at this rate where reformers are vastly under-supported and worked against from all sides.

-3) There’s also the issue of Muhammad, who plays a dubious and flawed role as a prophet.
-As Muslims, we need to recognize that and stop treating him as some infallible demi god.
+3) As Muslims, we need to recognize Prophet Muhammad was human – and not divine.
+And we need to stop treating him as some infallible demi god.
 Believe it or not, this is the biggest challenge, but again I’ve lived it, seen it, done it, and gotten other Muslims to realize it as well – the staunchest of the staunch.
 So it is possible.

 Just like the Quran has many layers, the reform movement has multiple layers as well…we’ve got conflicting personalities, people interpreting reform in their own way – there’s a struggle within Islam and a struggle within the reform movement.
 Real religious reform already happened in Islam centuries ago and the progressives lost.
 This is round two and this time the climate is ripe for us to come out on top.